Product

 2. It provides security for your Helix account.
 Once you have set an Access Password, that password is required to log in to the Helix Web Store.

-Note: Registration is not required to browse content, but is if you want to participate.
+Registration is not required to browse content, but is if you want to report bugs.

 To register, you must provide four pieces of information, along with one optional item: